Society Birmingham

 Society sits on the outskirts of the city centre (nearer the Children’s Hospital than the Bullring); it’s a big space too—about ¾ of the size of Hockley Social Club—making it all the more notable that it’s busy at 6 o’clock on a Thursday.
 It would seem, the concept is very much alive and kicking.

-It’s a communal bench table seating set up, with the food offer provided by five independent kitchens; The Coffee Bar Collective, Moseley’s Amore Pizzeria, ‘Asian cooking inspired’ Manzoku, Shokupan’s ‘Japanese milk bread sandos’ and Leeds-based burger franchise, Slap & Pickle.
+It’s a communal seating bench / table set up, with the food offer provided by five independent kitchens; The Coffee Bar Collective, Moseley’s Amore Pizzeria, ‘Asian cooking inspired’ Manzoku, Shokupan’s ‘Japanese milk bread sandos’ and Leeds-based burger franchise, Slap & Pickle.

 Society Birmingham